WeCodePixels/envato-invoice-downloader/README.md

 # Script for automatically downloading Envato invoices as PDF files

-This script will automatically download all CodeCanyon/ThemeForest/Envato invoices for a chosen month, and convert them to PDF files.
+This script will automatically download all your CodeCanyon/ThemeForest/Envato invoices for a chosen month, and convert them to PDF files.
 We use this everytime we need to forward our invoices to our accountant, and works pretty well. :) You will need to have PHP installed to run the script.

 We release this script under the MIT License.